 Changing to an Alternative Packaging Model

-Both of these alternatives to the traditional packaging and marketing of vitamins offers a high visibility quotient, as well as the distinct advantage of being easy to implement.
-An experienced contract packaging partner can help a manufacturer to design a suitably eye catching container, and can suggest colors and labeling possibilities to make the product really stand out.
-The health and wellness market has become crowded with vitamins for both adults and children, and grabbing a potential consumer’s attention begins with attention grabbing packaging.
+Both of these alternatives to the traditional packaging and marketing of vitamins offer a high visibility quotient and the distinct advantage of being easy to implement.
+An experienced contract packaging partner can help a manufacturer to design a suitably eye-catching container and can suggest colors and labeling possibilities to make the product really stand out.
+The health and wellness market has become crowded with vitamins for both adults and children, and grabbing a potential consumer’s attention begins with attention-grabbing packaging.

 Once the package design has been approved by the manufacturer, the contract packaging service can go to work.
 Even with an alternative design for the vitamin’s rigid container, the blend and fill packaging process remains basically the same.
 Any secondary packaging processes, such as bundling for club sales or hand assembly for point-of-purchase displays, can be completed during final fulfillment.
 Again, the fact that no major retooling needs to be done on the contractor’s end means that these packaging changes can be achieved quickly and cost-efficiently.

 Putting these packaging and marketing changes into effect begins with choosing the right Contact packaging partner.
 Assemblies Unlimited has been in the packaging business since 1993, and can offer state of the art facilities as well as the experienced workforce needed to take your project from raw product to final fulfillment.

 Assemblies Unlimite is safety certified by the FDA, AIB, and GFSI for food handling, so you can be sure your project is in good hands.
 Assemblies Unlimited offers their business partners the latest packaging trends and remains unsurpassed in providing the packaging solutions manufacturers expect.